Meet Fashion’s Most Daring Going-Out Look Yet: The Pin Top

 Advertisement

 Bella Hadid was spotted in a pin top of her own at Jacquemus’ La Montagne show in July.
-The cropped black sweater, closed in the middle of her chest with a small silver tube fastening, was by the designer in question, and styled with slouchy black-and-gray jeans and Y2K-inspired blue-tinted sunglasses.
-During the show, her same knit made its runway debut, as did long and short versions in fuschia, saffron red (modeled on Kendall Jenner), and tangerine orange.
+The cropped black sweater, closed in the middle of her chest with a small silver tube fastening, was by the designer in question, and styled with slouchy black-and-grey jeans and Y2K-inspired blue-tinted sunglasses.
+During the show, her same knit made its runway debut, as did long and short versions in fuchsia, saffron red (modelled on Kendall Jenner), and tangerine orange.

 This style is only one of many fashion trends dominating post-lockdown that are more revealing than those of pre-COVID times.
 Dresses are shorter and more sheer, pants are lower-rise and more fitted, and swimsuits, well, they hardly exist at all.
 We’re showing everything off, with scarcely a care in the world.
 So, bring your boob tape and mentally prepare for wardrobe malfunctions.
 Let the pin begin.